2000s: Internet

+MySpace was one of the most popular social media sites in the 2000s but declined after the popularity of Facebook in 2008.
+Facebook launched in 2004.
+In 2008, Facebook surpassed MySpace as the most used social network.
+Facebook was mostly used by college students.
+Twitter was founded in 2006, and by 2009, moved up to the third-highest-ranking social networking site.
+WhatsApp, founded in 2009, rose to success and was eventually purchased by Facebook in the next decade.

+The 2000s saw the rise of the podcast, a term first used in 2004.
+By 2009, one in four Americans had downloaded a podcast.

 Fashion

 Fashion trends of the decade drew much inspiration from 1960s, 1970s and 1980s styles.
-Hair styles included the bleached and spiked hair for boys and men and long and straight hair for girls and women continued, as well as many other hairstyles from the mid-late 1990s.
+Hair styles included the bleached and spiked hair for boys and men and long and straight hair for girls and women continued, as well as other hairstyles from the mid-late 1990s.
 Kelly Clarkson made chunky highlights fashionable in 2002 on American Idol and lasted until about 2007.
 Both women and men highlighted their hair until the late 2000s.

 The decade started with the futuristic Y2K fashion which was built on hype surrounding the new millennium.
 This dark, slinky style remained popular until 9/11 occurred and casual fashions had made a comeback once again.
+Low rise pants were the go-to for women in the early to mid 2000s.
 Baggy cargo pants were extremely popular among both sexes throughout the early and mid 2000s until about late 2007.
 Bell-bottoms were the dominant pant style for women until about 2006 when fitted pants began rising in popularity.
 The late 1990s-style baggy pants remained popular throughout the early 2000s, but by 2003 boot-cut pants and jeans became the standard among men until about 2008.

 The 2000s saw a revival of 1980s fashion trends such as velour tracksuits in the early 2000s (an early 1980s fashion), and tapered pants in the later years (a late 1980s fashion).
 Skinny jeans became a staple clothing for young women and men.
 By 2009 with the Jerkin' movement playing a large part in the popularization of skinny jeans.
 Mass brands Gap and Levi launched their own lines for skinny jeans.

 Throughout the early and mid 2000s, adults and children wore Skechers shoes.
-The company used many celebrities to their advantage, including Britney Spears, Christina Aguilera, Carrie Underwood, and Ashlee Simpson.
+The company used celebrities to their advantage, including Britney Spears, Christina Aguilera, Carrie Underwood, and Ashlee Simpson.
 By the late 2000s, flatter and more compact shoes came into style as chunky sneakers were no longer the mode.